jadentripp/servicetitan-mcp/README.md

 # ServiceTitan MCP Server

-An MCP server that exposes ServiceTitan APIs as tools for MCP clients (Claude Desktop, Cursor, etc.).
+An MCP server that exposes ServiceTitan APIs as tools for MCP clients.
 Built with FastMCP, with coverage across all ServiceTitan APIs.

 ## Requirements
 - Python 3.12+